 At home, you can make sure your child is drinking plenty of fluids to prevent dehydration.
 They may not want to eat regular meals if they have nausea.
 Try eating multiple small, bland meals throughout the day instead of three big meals.
 If your child isn’t able to eat and drink, contact their healthcare provider.

-There’s some scientific proof that cranberry juice can help resolve a UTI.
-However, the evidence shows that it primarily helps women or people AFAB with repeated UTIs, not children.
-Drinking fluids will help clear a UTI with antibiotics, so plenty of water or other beverages can be very helpful.
+There’s some evidence that unsweetened cranberry juice can help resolve a UTI.
+However, the evidence shows that it primarily helps women with repeat UTIs, not children.
+Drinking fluids will help clear a UTI along with antibiotics, so plenty of water or other beverages can be very helpful.

 Side effects of antibiotics may include: